JSON Web Tokens (JWT) in Java

 java-jwt

-In the example, let’s consider two options for key loading.
+In the given example, let’s explore two options for loading keys:

 For this we will prepare a Public / Private PKCS8 format pair, RSA algorithm (1024, 2048), encoding PEM.
 I will use an online generator: Online RSA Key Generator.